SeonghwanSeo/RxnFlow/README.md

 To construct the synthetic action space, RxnFlow requires the reaction template set and the building block library.
 We provide two reaction template set:

+- We provide the reaction template set [data/templates/real.txt](data/templates/real.txt) from Enamine REAL synthesis protocol ([Gao et al.](https://github.com/wenhao-gao/synformer)).
 - The reaction template used in this paper contains 13 uni-molecular reactions and 58 bi-molecular reactions, which is constructed by [Cretu et al](https://github.com/mirunacrt/synflownet).
 The template set is available under [data/templates/hb_edited.txt](data/template/hb_edited.txt).
-  - We provide the new reaction template set [data/templates/real.txt](data/templates/real.txt) from Enamine REAL synthesis protocol.

 The Enamine building block library is available upon request at [https://enamine.net/building-blocks/building-blocks-catalog](https://enamine.net/building-blocks/building-blocks-catalog).
 We used the "Comprehensive Catalog" released at 2024.06.10.